The One (2022 film)

-The One (Одна) is a 2022 Russian disaster-survival adventure film co-written and directed by Dmitry Suvorov and Andrey Nazarov.
+The One (Одна) is a 2022 Russian disaster-survival adventure film written, co-produced and directed by Dmitry Suvorov.
 The film is based on the real events that occurred in 1981 Aeroflot Flight 811, when rescuers found a twenty-year-old student who survived after falling from a height of 5 kilometers.

-The only survivor of the Antonov An-24RV, passenger Larisa Savitskaya, played by Nadezhda Kaleganova, is rescued from the forest on August 27, 1981, the film's cast includes Maksim Ivanov, Viktor Dobronravov and Yan Tsapnik.
+The only survivor of the Antonov An-24RV, passenger Larisa Savitskaya, played by Nadezhda Kaleganova, is rescued from the forest on August 27, 1981.
+The film's cast includes Maksim Ivanov, Viktor Dobronravov and Yan Tsapnik.